YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 * code can have 2 values - Buffered Global (BG) or Memory Mapped (MM).
 The default value is BG.

 * With BG, the global buffer pool manages the buffers (the OS/file system may also provide additional buffering).
 You get the choice of using BEFORE_IMAGE or NOBEFORE_IMAGE journaling for your database.
 For details on the implications of these forms of Journaling, see Chapter 6: “YottaDB Journaling”.
   - BG supports both forward and backward recovery and rollback to recover a database without a restore.
-For more information forward and backward recovery and rollback, see Chapter 5: “General Database Management”.
+For more information on forward and backward recovery and rollback, see Chapter 5: “General Database Management”.
   - BG is a likely choice when you need faster recovery times from system failures.

 * With MM, YottaDB bypasses the global buffer pool and relies entirely on the OS/file system to manage the data traffic between memory and disk.
 YottaDB has no control over the timing of disk updates, therefore there is a greater reliance on the OS/file system for database performance.